 The department offers:

-- A cutting-edge communication sciences and disorders major and minor
+- A cutting-edge communication sciences and disorders major and minor.

-- A master’s program in communication sciences and disorders
+- A master’s program in communication sciences and disorders.

-- A master’s program in occupational therapy
+- A master’s program in occupational therapy.

-- An on-site speech-language-hearing clinic
+- An on-site speech-language-hearing clinic.

 Students enjoy access to a variety of clinical opportunities.
-On campus, students work directly with clients in the College’s very own clinic.
+On campus, students work directly with clients in the University’s very own clinic.
 Many students conduct research and complete observations at area rehabilitation centers, schools and other settings.

 The Speech-Language-Hearing Clinic

+Our services are primarily provided by Elmhurst University communication and sciences disorders students and are supervised by the Speech-Language-Hearing Clinic educators.
 All clinical faculty are certified by the American Speech-Language-Hearing Association (ASHA) and licensed by the State of Illinois.